-Access to the distillery is via a minor road that turns north west off the A9 a little to the north of Brora.
+Access to the distillery is via a minor road that turns off the A9 a little to the north of Brora.
 Signs direct you to the visitors' car park and from there you proceed to the visitor reception and shop.

 Clynelish Distillery - the original Clynelish Distillery - dates back to 1819.
 The 1st Marquess of Stafford (who later became the 1st Duke of Sutherland) and his wife Elizabeth, 19th Countess of Sutherland, owned vast estates that comprised much of modern Sutherland.
 Agricultural output of the fertile areas was steadily improving and barley was being produced in increasing quantities.
 The Sutherlands wanted to add value to their agricultural output, and one obvious way of doing so was to turn some of it into Scotch whisky.
 Brora was chosen as the location for their new distillery because it was fairly well placed for the main barley growing areas: and especially because it was close to Brora colliery, also owned by the Sutherland estate, and it was hoped that the local coal could be used to heat the stills.
-The total cost of the new distillery was £750.
+The total cost of the original distillery was £750.

 Clynelish Distillery was visited by the author Alfred Barnard during the tour of Scottish distilleries he undertook between 1885 and 1887.
 The book he subsequently produced devotes two pages to Clynelish.
 After complaining about the three hour train journey south from Halkirk, where he had visited Gerston Distillery (which closed in 1911) he embarks on a visitor guide to Dunrobin Castle, the home of the Sutherlands, before finally turning his attention to the distillery half way through his allotted space.